AmyHoney/kubeflow-docs/docs/use-cases/helmet-kserve.rst

 Prepartion for Model Archiver
 """""""""""""""""""""""""""""

-Firstly, the data scientist should prepare 3 files:
+Firstly, we need to prepare 3 files:

 * helmet.pt: fine-tuning the model with your own data and save the parameters
 * helmet.torchscript.pt: a serialized file (.pt or .pth) should be a checkpoint in case of torchscript and state_dict in case of eager mode.